jwatte/donkey_racing/protocol/Protocol.md

     - MISC_PRESSURE - type float32/uint16/uint32 (Pa) or uint8 (kPa), name "pressure"
     - MISC_ANGLE    - type float32 (Deg or rad), uint16 or uint32 (mDeg or mRad), name "angle"
     - MISC_POSITION - type 3-tuple of float32 (m), name "pos"
+    - MISC_ERROR    - type (some integer), no unit, name "error", if non-0, an error
+    - MISC_WARNING  - type (some integer), no unit, name "warning", if non-0, warnings,
+                      if unsigned, is a bit field

 SERIAL Endpoint
 ---------------